nuriacar/trnids/README.md

 `5.` Generates a randomly generated valid TRNID for the number of times entered.

-`6.` Generates all possible TRNID repositories that MERNIS system can distribute, saves it to the file.
+`6.` Generates all possible TRNID repositories that MERNİS system can distribute, saves it to the file.
 This file is ~11GB in size.
 In fact, I added the LZMA archiver and decoder specific to *nix systems in the program, but I did not check and edit it, so it is not active.
 Maybe I'll edit and activate